deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ### Embedded rules

-There are several built-in rules that cannot be disabled.
-These rules are aimed at detecting Deckhouse security problems as well as security problems affecting the `runtime-audit-engine` module.
+There is a built-in set of rules that cannot be disabled.
+It helps to identify problems with Deckhouse security as well as security problems affecting the `runtime-audit-engine` module.

-- `/etc/falco/falco_rules.yaml` — syscall rules;
 - `/etc/falco/k8s_audit_rules.yaml` — Kubernetes audit rules.